Four Dewey & LeBoeuf lawyers depart for DLA Piper

-NEW YORK (Reuters) - A four-attorney mergers and acquisitions group has left law firm Dewey & LeBoeuf for DLA Piper in New York.
+NEW YORK, April 3 (Reuters) - A four-attorney mergers and acquisitions group has left law firm Dewey & LeBoeuf for DLA Piper in New York.

 The defections bring to at least 40 the number of partners known to have left 1,000-attorney Dewey since the beginning of the year.